paritytech/capi/docs/Philosophy.md

 ## Application Evolution

 Forkless upgrades are a defining feature of Substrate-based chains.
 Yet, this feature is also a point of failure for dependents of those chains.
 Following an upgrade, an app may form newly-invalid transactions or attempt to access newly-nonexistent storage.
 Capi provides a means for developers to prepare for runtime upgrades and seamlessly transition their apps with as little downtime as possible.

+---

+We've now covered some core considerations behind Capi.
+Let's move onto [the next section](Testing.md), in which we'll spawn a local development node and use it to test Capi.